 But, for fishermen and their families hoping for a little solitude and world-class fishing without sacrificing modern comforts, it is close to perfect.

 Port Mansfield currently boasts a nice harbor facility surrounded by a handful of bait stands/marinas and boat ramps.
 Also fronting the harbor area are a number of private homes, as well as rental condominiums and the renown Get-A-Way Adventures Fishing Lodge.
 There are a number of house and condo rentals available off the water as well.
-Port Mansfield also has an adequate number of cafes and is a short 20 minute drive to Raymondville.
+Port Mansfield also has an adequate number of cafes and is a short 20-minute drive to Raymondville.
 The city of Harlingen is a mere 45 minutes away for those looking to do a bit of shopping or eat at one of that city's many good restaurants.

 Whatever Port Mansfield lacks in amenities, it more than makes up for in great saltwater fishing opportunities.
 The primary draw for anglers is are the shallow, clear waters of the Lower Laguna Madre, which runs from the Brazos Santiago Pass, just south of South Padre Island and Port Isabel, to the Kenedy Land Cut some 20 miles north of Port Mansfield.
-Along its length, the Lower Laguna Madre varies from two to six miles wide.
-Throughout the bay, fishermen can catch a variety of species such as speckled trout (spotted seatrout), redfish (red drum), snook, sheepshead, black drum and flounder.
+Along with its length, the Lower Laguna Madre varies from two to six miles wide.
+Throughout the bay, fishermen can catch a variety of species such as speckled trout (spotted seatrout), redfish (red drum), snook, sheepshead, black drum, and flounder.

 The East Cut, which connects the Lower Laguna Madre with the Gulf of Mexico, draws seasonal species such as kingfish (king mackerel), Spanish mackerel and tarpon within reach of inshore anglers.
 Offshore anglers find plenty of action for species such as red snapper, ling, kingfish, bonito, blackfin tuna, sailfish, yellowfin tuna and more.
 All these angling options combine to make Port Mansfield one of Texas' top saltwater fishing destinations.